Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 **A lot of processes in life are non-linear**: an effect of an issue can grow [exponentially](https://en.wikipedia.org/wiki/Exponential_growth).
 For example, a request’s duration could quietly increase by 1% daily over months, only to jump 20-fold in a week.
 With a short history, we won’t spot the trend in time (the slope over a short interval will be barely noticeable) nor quickly identify the trend's starting point.

-## An application code should not know about your Service Level Agreements
+## An application code should not be aware about your Service Level Agreements

 Your application's goal is to execute its business logic and provide clear, accurate measurements of its state—to be a source of truth.
 How to process those measurements and act on them is a separate question that external tools should address.